aakarner/project-connect-equity/README.md

 The analysis shows that scenarios 1 and 2 by far outperform the others in terms of population and jobs located close to light rail.
 Scenario 4 has decent population coverage, owing to its extension to Yellow Jacket, but it doesn't capture nearly as many jobs as scenarios 1 and 2.

 ![results](scenarioAnalysis.png)

+# To do
+* Evaluate commute patterns to ABIA.
+Where are employees coming from?